 On entering Knaresborough the route takes you waterside, adjacent to the River Nidd.
 A picturesque area, you will be taken under the impressive Knaresborough Viaduct.

-The route continues south alongside the the river and across the A658 onto the Wetherby Road.
+The route continues south alongside the river and across the A658 onto the Wetherby Road.
 Turning right at Little Ribston, it then follows quieter roads over to Spofforth and then northwest to Follifoot (part of National Cycle Network).
-Continuing across the A658 onto Rudding Lane, a change of direction is in order as you head north west on off-road cycle routes through the Great Yorkshire Showground, back into Harrogate to complete the ride.
+Continuing across the A658 onto Rudding Lane, a change of direction is in order as you head north-west on off-road cycle routes through the Great Yorkshire Showground, back into Harrogate to complete the ride.

 One Hour to Spare Road - Almscliffe Crag Loop